 Stateroom 4: Sir Brian Montgomery and Sir Zimzod Egosion

-Admiral Meshrumiikiim, Ms. Vik and Sir Brian spent the rest of the week in Stepozhevac training.
-The rest spent some time in a detailed study of the deck plans of the Fer d'Lance class destroyer from a commonly documented design.
-While the ship design was generic, there could be differences or modification in service.
+Admiral Meshrumiikiim, Ms. Vik and Sir Brian spent the rest of the week in the computer training.
+The others spent some time in a detailed study of the deck plans of the Fer d'Lance class destroyer, based on a commonly documented configuration of the class.
+While the ship design was generic, there could have been differences or modification in service.
 But the deck plans they had should be basically correct according to Mr. Mattin.

-Over the rest of the week, before the Saturday ( 063-1112 ) launch window, the three computer-trained crew members worked hard on the computers.
+Over the rest of the week, before the Saturday ( 063-1112 ) launch window, the three computer-skilled crew members worked hard.
 Emkir also spent much of his free time studying the deck plans of the destroyer with the rest of the crew.
-The crew not working on hacking were researching lost ships in the region, doing searches on the local Porozlo data-net.
+Those not working on hacking researched lost ships in the region, using the local Porozlo data-net.
 Ms. Vik also used her connections to do some quiet research through the port.
-Sadly, with interstellar data a week away at best, and given that Porozlo was off the Xboat route, not much data was available.
+Sadly, with interstellar data a week away at best, and because Porozlo was off the Xboat route, not much data was available.
 And none on their specific subject.
 By the launch date, Scout Ryddoth had a list of consumables and other items he'd either need or like from the Scout Base.
-Brian had hacked and decrypted all of the file space on the stolen pocket computer and the knights had actually found a file containing data on the destroyer, identifying it.
+Brian had hacked and decrypted all of the file space on the stolen pocket computer and the Knights had actually found a file containing data on the destroyer, including teh ship's name!

-This proved the Stepozhevaci were certainly lying to the crew.
-So the three had opened the actual scan data, and learned the ship still seemed to have pressurized sections!
-And, potentially more than fifty percent of her fuel tankage.
-But these were not their chief concern anymore.
+This proved the Stepozhevaci had been lying to the crew.
+The three had opened the actual scan data and learned the ship still seemed to have pressurized sections and, possibly more than fifty percent of her fuel tankage.
+But those were not their chief concern anymore.
 The name of the ship, the INS Quasar Viper, changed the entire game.
-Mikah and Zimzod knew exactly what it meant if this hulk was actually the Viper, and Brian wasn't slow to remember.
-Still, Brian's short delay led Mikah and Zimzod to scoff about "civilians", as Brian's career was mostly in merchant trade fleets.
+Mikah and Zimzod knew exactly what it meant if that hulk was actually the Viper, and Brian wasn't slow to remember.
+Still, Brian's short delay led Mikah and Zimzod to scoff about "civilians", as Brian's career had mostly been in merchant trade fleets.

-But history said that, during the worst of the Fifth Frontier War, Duke Norris of Regina had arrived in the Rhylanor system with an Imperial Warrant he claimed was recovered from the Quasar Viper wreck.
+But history said that, during the worst of the Fifth Frontier War, Duke Norris of Regina had arrived in the Rhylanor system with an Imperial Warrant he claimed to have recovered from the Quasar Viper wreck.
 That warrant let him take command of Imperial forces.
-When pressed to prove this was the legitimate warrant, Norris and his people said the ship had crashed on the surface of a world and was destroyed in the recovery action.
-Still, Under Norris' strategy, Imperial forces quickly recovered from near-defeat at the hands of the Zhodani, and achieved a stunning victory.
+When pressed to prove this was the legitimate warrant, Norris and his people said the ship had crashed on the surface of a world and the wreck was destroyed in the recovery action.
+Still, Under Norris' strategy, Imperial forces quickly recovered from near-defeat at the hands of the Zhodani to achieve a stunning victory.
 The first in all five of the frontier wars.
-Still, the Duke had powerful enemies.
-So, if this ship was the Quasar Viper, it was proof the Duke had lied.
+Still, the Duke had made powerful enemies.
+So, if this ship really was the Quasar Viper, it was proof the Duke had lied.
 And if it got out that Norris had lied, the Spinward Marches was headed for civil war!

 _________________________________________________________________________ Next: Leaving Porozlo